John Morrison and the Miz: Reunion (2020–2021)

 Both participated in a handicap match against the Universal Champion Braun Strowman at Backlash for the title, but they were defeated.
 Then, they started a storyline with the Money in the Bank contract holder Otis and Tucker of Heavy Machinery, culminating with a match at Hell in a Cell where Miz won the briefcase.

 Miz cashed in his Money in the Bank contract at the TLC: Tables, Ladders & Chairs event during a TLC match between Drew McIntyre and AJ Styles, but was unsuccessful as McIntyre retained his title.
 On the December 28 episode of Raw, Miz had the contract returned to him as the cash-in at TLC was ruled invalid due to Morrison cashing in the contract on his behalf (as only the contract holder himself can cash it in).
 At Elimination Chamber, Miz would successfully cash in on McIntyre and win the WWE Championship for the second time in his career but lost it eight days later against Bobby Lashley.
 Miz and Morrison started a feud against Bad Bunny and Damian Priest at the end of January which led them to a match at WrestleMania 37, in a tag team match, in which they lost.

-On the August 23, 2021 episode of Raw, the Miz was defeated by Xavier Woods after an unintentional distraction from Morrison.
-After the match, the Miz attacked Morrison, disbanding the team and setting up a feud between the pair.
-However, the feud would abruptly end after the Miz took time off to compete on the Dancing with the Stars.
-On November 18, as part of budget cuts stemming from the COVID-19 pandemic, Morrison was released from his WWE contract before the Miz would return to WWE programming.
+On the August 23, 2021 episode of Raw, The Miz was defeated by Xavier Woods after an unintentional distraction from Morrison.
+After the match, Miz attacked Morrison, disbanding the team and setting up a feud between the pair.
+However, the feud would abruptly end after The Miz took time off to compete on the Dancing with the Stars.
+On November 18, as part of budget cuts stemming from the COVID-19 pandemic, Morrison was released from his WWE contract before The Miz would return to WWE programming.